 As we said, on Saturday nights the audience want to see high quality, big scale Entertainment which gives them a sense of escape and release and which they can share with others, both at the time and afterwards.
 In families, Saturday teatime viewing is often driven by children, with parents’ priority being just enjoying time together.
 But for the children, it should feel different and grown-up compared with content on specialist channels, and ultimately multi-layered shows like Total Wipeout which can meet the needs of both adults and kids at the same time work best.
 That said, only a small proportion of the audience are families watching together, we don’t want to make our Saturday entertainment feel too young and child-focussed.
 As always, it should appeal to as broad an audience as possible and not feel too targeted to any particular group.

-Saturday evening peak series 6 - 10 episode x 60 minutes.
-Tariff range: price targeted up to £285k per hour.
+Saturday evening peak series, 6 - 10 episodes x 60 minutes.

 All proposals should be submitted via e-Commissioning to the relevant Genre Controller or Commissioner.